 The Vermont Department of Libraries and the Collaborative Summer Library Program (CSLP) are co-sponsoring a video contest.
-Teens, 13-18, individually or in teams, are invited to create a short Public Service Announcement promoting the 2013 summer theme, "Beneath the Surface," and promoting reading and libraries.
+Teens, 13-18, individually or in teams, are invited to create a short Public Service Announcement promoting the 2014 summer theme, "Spark a Reaction," and promoting reading and libraries.
 The winner of the Vermont challenge, when approved by CSLP, will receive $275 and his/her sponsoring library will be awarded prizes worth $125.

 |Eligibility |||How to Enter |||Video Criteria |||Judging Criteria |||Prizes |||Terms & Conditions|

-- Get the Entry Form here.
+- Download the Entry Form.
 Read all instructions provided on the Entry Form.

 - Create a 30-90 second video that encourages teens to read and use libraries this summer.
-Be sure to use the concept of "Beneath the Surface" as the main focus of your video.
+Be sure to use the concept of "Spark a Reaction" as the main focus of your video.

 - Upload your video to YouTube.com or Vimeo.com.

 - Fill out your Entry Form and Model Release form(s) completely.

 Mail in the completed forms by March 5, 2014 to:

 Montpelier, VT 05602